loonwerks/AGREE/README.md

 LaTeX distribution.
 An Apache ANT build script provided in the AGREE distribution can be used to automate the documentation build provided the required build tools have been installed.
-Since installation of the LaTeX distribution is intensive, documentation is not presently automatically built as a portion of the Travis-CI build process.
+Since installation of the LaTeX distribution and Pandoc are intensive, documentation build may is enabled by specification of the system property maven.agree.docs.build on the command line.
+For example

+`mvn -Dmaven.agree.docs.build=true clean verify`

-Accordingly, pre-built generated documentation artifacts (HTML, PDF, and DOCX) are maintained in this repository.
+Pre-built generated documentation artifacts (HTML, PDF, and DOCX) are maintained in this repository such that this build step may be skipped.

 ### Building in Tycho-Maven